exonum/exonum-doc/src/advanced/bitcoin-anchoring.md

 ## General idea

 The service writes the hash of the latest Exonum block to the permanent read-only persistent storage available to everyone.
-The block is called _anchored block_, and its hash is referred as _anchored hash_ further.
+This block is called _anchored block_, and its hash is referred to as _anchored hash_ further.

-The service builds an _anchoring chain_ on the top of Bitcoin blockchain, which consists of multiple _bitcoin anchoring transactions_.
+The service builds an _anchoring chain_ on the top of the Bitcoin blockchain, which consists of multiple _bitcoin anchoring transactions_.
 Each anchoring transaction has at least 1 input and only 2 outputs: data output and change output.
-Data output contains written anchored hash, while change output transfers money to the next anchoring transaction.
+Data output contains the written anchored hash, while the change output transfers money to the next anchoring transaction.

 ```None